 OSB is a commodity product, and it is subject to competition from manufacturers worldwide.
 Product supply is influenced primarily by fluctuations in available manufacturing capacity and imports.
 The ratio of overall OSB demand to capacity generally drives price.
-During the three and six months ended June 30, 2023, OSB commodity prices have fallen with the decline in market demand for OSB commodity product.
 We cannot predict whether the prices of our OSB products will remain at current levels or increase or decrease in the future.